-Master's degree in Economics or master's degree in any area with 18 graduate credits in Economics.
+- Master’s degree in Economics from an accredited college or university or master’s degree in any area with 18 graduate credits in Economics.

 - Qualified per CVTC requirements at time of, and throughout, employment as an instructor.
 Must also meet and maintain Higher Learning Commission (HLC) requirements, Faculty Quality Assurance Standards (FQAS), and/or other job specific licensing standards.

 In evaluating candidates for this position, the College may consider a combination of education, training, and experience which provides the necessary knowledge, skills and abilities to perform duties of position.As an equal opportunity/access employer and educator, CVTC is committed to creating and sustaining a diverse and inclusive environment.
 All qualified candidates are encouraged to apply.Benefits Summary